surplusvaluetheory/VLCnowPlaying-PSedition/README.md

 # VLC Now Playing to Twitch Script

-This project contains a PowerShell script `vlcnowplaying.ps1` that connects to a Twitch chat and displays currently playing titles from Plex Media Server upon command.
+This project contains a PowerShell script `vlcnowplaying.ps1` that connects to a Twitch chat and displays currently playing titles from VLC upon command.

 ## Requirements